Azure/AKS/blog/_posts/2050-08-24-eks-to-aks-series-part1.md

 ---
-title: "Step-by-Step: EKS to AKS by example"
+title: "EKS to AKS: A New Guidance Series"
-description: "This article guides you through replicating an Amazon Web Services (AWS) Elastic Kubernetes Service (EKS) event-driven workflow (EDW) workload using KEDA and Karpenter in Azure Kubernetes Service (AKS)."
+description: "Learn how to migrate Amazon EKS workloads to Azure AKS using KEDA and Karpenter in this comprehensive guide."
 date: 2050-08-24
 author: Kenneth Kilty
 categories: general